 a good tip to remember is that if you’re heading to Mirador from the south, you’ll most definitely come across the famous viewpoint before you get to the town itself.
 So make sure to stop.

-Around an hours drive from Malaga, Antequera is one of the most beautiful places to visit in Spain.
-Head over to the see the 500-year-old Church of Santiago and the stunning Alcazaba.
+Around an hour’s drive from Malaga, Antequera is one of the most beautiful places to visit in Spain.
+Head over to see the 500-year-old Church of Santiago and the stunning Alcazaba.

 Pop over to Mirador del Valle, Puerta de Bisagra and walk along the world-famous Alcantara Bridge.
 It really is an epic place to spend a few days.

 The town is a great place to organise some stunning canoe trips around the area.
 You’ll love it.
-For one of the best meals in the area, get yourself over to Casa Pardina who create some mouth-watering lamb dishes.
+For one of the best meals in the area, get yourself over to Casa Pardina which creates some mouth-watering lamb dishes.